SIProjects/sicash-ipfs/README.md

-# qtum-ipfs
+# sicash-ipfs
-A demo for sharing files via Qtum and IPFS.
+A demo for sharing files via SICash and IPFS.

 # How it works
 ![image](doc/image/1.png)